4. Geqjaı jí súq / Pleased to meet you

 Underfilling

 In Toaq, you’re not allowed to “underfill” a verb.
 Tıjuı jí is not a valid sentence.
 Coming from other loglangs, this may come as a surprise.
 Basically, it’s not clear if Tıjuı jí should mean “I’m near something” or “I’m near it” or something else.
-So, in Toaq, we prefer just fill the object with an explicit pronoun or determiner.
+So, in Toaq, we prefer to just fill the object with an explicit pronoun or article.

 Tıjuı jí máq.